A Semi-Discrete Optimal Transport Scheme for the 3D Incompressible Semi-Geostrophic Equations: Introduction

 In this section we provide the mathematical background for the model and explain, in brief, its connection to optimal transport.
 Consider a compact convex set $\X\subset \R^3$. $\X$ can be identified with the \textit{physical or fluid} domain.
 Furthermore, consider an open set $\Y\subseteq \R^3$, usually called \textit{geostrophic} space.
 The SG system in geostrophic space \cite{Benamou1998WeakProblem}, is given

-where $\alpha:[0,\tau]\to\Pn(\Y)$ is a probability measure-valued map such that $\alpha_t=\alpha(t)\in\Pn(\Y)$ and $T:\X \to \Y$ is the optimal transport map from $\mathbbm{1}_{\X}$ (the normalised Lebesgue measure on $\X$) to $\alpha_t$, the inverse of the potential vorticity \cite{Cullen:2021}, with respect to a quadratic cost.
+where $\alpha:[0,\tau]\to\Pn(\Y)$ is a probability measure-valued map such that $\alpha_t=\alpha(t)\in\Pn(\Y)$ and $T:\X \to \Y$ is the optimal transport map from $\mathds{1}_{\X}$ (the normalised Lebesgue measure on $\X$) to $\alpha_t$, the inverse of the potential vorticity \cite{Cullen:2021}, with respect to a quadratic cost.
 In this case the optimal transport map is defined as

-where $T_{\#} \mathbbm{1}_{\X}$ is the pushforward of the probability measure $\mathbbm{1}_{\X}$ under the map $T$ \cite{Santambrogio:2015}.
+where $T_{\#} \mathbbm{1}_{\X}$ is the push-forward of the probability measure $\mathbbm{1}_{\X}$ under the map $T$ \cite{Santambrogio:2015}.
 This is the case that has been studied most extensively, and for which there is a fairly exhaustive theory \cite{Santambrogio:2015}.